GoogleChrome/developer.chrome.com/site/en/blog/debugging-speculation-rules/index.md

 - **Prefetch**: fetching a resource or document in advance to improve performance for when that is needed.
 In this post we'll be talking about prefetching documents using the Speculation Rules API, rather than the, similar, but older `<link rel="prefetch"...>` option often used for prefetching subresources.
 - **Prerender**: this goes a step beyond prefetching and actually renders the whole page as if the user had navigated to it, but keeps it in a hidden background renderer process ready to be used when the user actually navigates there.
 Again, this document is concerned with the newer Speculation Rules API version of this, than the older `<link rel="prerender"...>` option, which no longer does a full prerender.
-- **Preloading**: the collective term for the new prefetch and prerender options triggered by speculation rules.
+- **Navigational preloading**: the collective term for the new prefetch and prerender options triggered by speculation rules.
 - **Preload**: an overloaded term that can refer to a number of technologies and processes including `<link rel="preload"...>`, the [Preload Scanner](https://web.dev/preload-scanner/), and [Service Worker navigation preloads](https://web.dev/navigation-preload/).
 These items will not be covered here, but the term is included to clearly differentiate those from the "preloading" term above.

 For more details see [this preloading tech landscape](https://docs.google.com/document/d/1FNLyXW0Q5Fi5-kEOtjfOdmtoDxRtUR_wX4dl5Fz9c7o/edit) document.